qtumproject/qtumcore-node/docs/services/web.md

 # Web Service
-The web service creates an express app which can be used by services for setting up web routes for API's, static content, web applications, etc. This allows users to interact with various bitcore node services over one http or https port.
+The web service creates an express app which can be used by services for setting up web routes for API's, static content, web applications, etc. This allows users to interact with various qtumcore node services over one http or https port.

 In order for your service to add routes, it must implement the `setupRoutes()` and `getRoutePrefix()` methods.